Sudarson-analyst/Tableau_Public-Project-/README.md

 ### Conclusion
 After the analysing the data , the prediction is made that categorising the number of customers who has above average in overall comparing the parameters like engaged duration,age,housing and job.
 #### Prediction
+- No of customers who are in and above the average age 36 are 412 customers
+- No of customers who are engaged in and above the average duration 21 are 446 customers and
+- No of customers who are checking the account to deposit in the category of moderate and rich are 332 So on a average 396 will do the term deposit which is approximately 400 customers.

 #### Limitations
 The Predicted value is approximate of the data and the accuracy is negligible as the some of the unavailable category data are removed.